HarrisonCS1/HarrisonCS1.github.io/music.md

 2. I play primarily original work; most DJs play the work of others.
 3. Aside from some loops and patterns (which are sequenced, not recorded), everything I play is created live.

 There aren't many people who do this kind of work.
-If you're interested and would like to learn more, please reach out.
+If you're one of them, or if you're interested and would like to learn more, please reach out!

 <img src="..\assets/img/talentshowone.png" alt="Live Performance" width="600">